jeles/jeles.github.io/_posts/2019-04-06-imclust-blog.md

 <br />

 ## Step 2: Load the imaging data and show an image of the mean fluorescence over time
-Note: our imaging data is collected with a CCD camera at a 20 frames per second.
+Data collected in this project are videos of brain activity collected with a CCD camera at a 20 frames per second.
 This way, we can visualize rapid changes in a transgenically expressed calcium sensor.
-I won't go into the biology here, but you can follow this [link](https://www.nature.com/articles/nature12354) for more!
+I won't go into the biology of the sensor here, but you can follow this [link](https://www.nature.com/articles/nature12354) for more!

 <br />